MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-protection-engine-cpp.md

 Printing the names is an easy way to show that we successfully pulled policy from the service and were able to get the templates.
 To apply the template, the template identifier is required.

-Mapping templates to labels can only be done via Policy API by examining the result of `ComputeActions()`.
+Mapping templates to labels can only be done via Policy SDK by examining the result of `ComputeActions()`.

 ## Next Steps